Statewide government trunked radio systems in Australia: Network Users

 The network is also used by other government departments and law enforcement agencies.

 Network Information

 The SAGRN Voice Network is a digital Project 25 (known as P25 or APCO-25) Phase 1 trunked radio system operating in the Harmonised Government Spectrum in the UHF band.

 The SAGRN Voice network is built on Motorola Astro-25 network equipment.

 P25 Voice terminal equipment is supplied via a panel of suppliers of compatible P25 radios.

 Tasmanian Government Radio Network (TasGRN)

+Overview

-The Tasmanian Government Radio Network (TasGRN) is a project to establish a single digital communications network for a number of Tasmanian government organisations.
+The Tasmanian Government Radio Network (TasGRN) is a project to establish a single digital communications network for a number of Government of Tasmania organisations.

+Network Users

+The network provides secure radio communications for Tasmania's public safety agencies and some of its Government Business Enterprises.
+These users include: